1Birdo/RustNet-main/README.md

-# RustNet Framework

-**RustNet** is an enterprise-grade, asynchronous Command and Control (C2) framework engineered in Rust.
-Built upon the Tokio runtime, it delivers high-concurrency performance with minimal resource footprint, designed specifically for network stress testing and distributed system management.

-> **Legal Disclaimer**: This software is developed solely for educational purposes and authorized security auditing.
-The authors assume no liability for misuse.
-Users are responsible for ensuring compliance with all applicable laws and regulations.

 ## 🚀 Key Features

 *   **High-Performance Architecture**: Leverages Rust's zero-cost abstractions and Tokio's asynchronous runtime to handle thousands of concurrent connections efficiently.